IAnalyzeGenomes/IAnalyzeGenomes/README.md

  - I develop automated, scalable, reproducible and highly accurate genomic data analysis workflows.
  - These workflows find mistakes in the individual's genome.
 Its like finding a needle in a haystack.
  - These mistakes can be crucial in predicting a person’s disease risk or it can greatly help with a disease diagnosis/treatment.
- - The human genome extraordinarily fascinating and I am always excited to learn more about it.
+ - The human genome is extraordinarily fascinating and I am always excited to learn more about it.

 Some more details...